UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 By adopting these principles, organizations can improve code quality, achieve a faster time to market, and engage in better application planning.

 # Tools and methodologies
 The tools and methodologies are too numerous to describe in any complete way, and they are always evolving as developers find issues with the models and methodologies they are currently using.
-The trends in software development is to find the "lates and greatest" method a silver bullet of development, this is ofcourse not a reachable goal.
-It is better to find a method that is good enough for the task you need to achive.
+The trends in software development is to find the "latest and greatest" method a silver bullet of development, this is of course not a reachable goal.
+It is better to find a method that is good enough for the task you need to achieve.
 First we need to define,
 A system can be defined as any structure of concepts that helps categorize a concept.
-This defintion is quite broad and not very helpful the defintions of systems but they get more useful as we lower the degree of abstraction, for example when we talk about a biological system or a information system.
-An information system is a system consiting of organisation,harware and software that help convay information between a sender and reciver.
+This definition is quite broad and not very helpful the definitions of systems but they get more useful as we lower the degree of abstraction, for example when we talk about a biological system or a information system.
+An information system is a system consisting of organisation, hardware and software that help convey information between a sender and receiver.
 Further refined we can talk about a software system as the delimiter between components that make up some software.
 As our scope narrows the concept of system goes from the abstract to the concrete.
-The best way to aproach wich methodology one should use is to look at the development requirements of the system that you wish to create and choose the one that lets you do the least amount of work for the highest value.
+The best way to approach which methodology one should use is to look at the development requirements of the system that you wish to create and choose the one that lets you do the least amount of work for the highest value.

 In this course we will present a few methodologies which are in no way or form the best or only methods out there but is a start.

 # Paradigms of Design
 ## Modular development/programming
 A software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules.Each module contains everything necessary to execute only one aspect of the desired functionality of the software.
 Each module fits together like pieces of lego.
 A derivation of modular programming is interface programming which uses OOP/OOD to implement the conept of modules in a language that have support for objects but not for modules.
-The principles of modular programming was introduced in the 1960s by Larry LeRoy Constantine with the proposal of adding modules to AGOL68 to AGOL68-R being the concrete application of the modular development paradigm.
+The principles of modular programming was introduced in the 1960s by Larry LeRoy Constantine with the proposal of adding modules to ALGOL68 to ALGOL68-R being the concrete application of the modular development paradigm.

 [Code labs introduction to modular programming](https://codelabs.rocks/blog/detailed-guide-for-modular-programming-concept) state the following principles regarding modular programming:
-There are two types of module, *program control modules* which are purpously and only designed for controling the flow of the program.
-This is usually where the main functionallity of a program is defined. *Specific task modules* A modul that carries the data transfer amid the inital module and other modules.
+There are two types of module, *program control modules* which are purposely and only designed for controlling the flow of the program.
+This is usually where the main functionality of a program is defined. *Specific task modules* A module that carries the data transfer amid the initial module and other modules.
 Specific task modules carries the functionality of the program and have a set of predefined data transmission options:
 - no communication in with no communication out
 - no communication in with some communication out
 - some communication in with some communication out
 - some communication in with no communication out

-The point of designing with modular development is to enforce information hiding which in this case manely makes the development independent of the specifc development team and enambles code reuse.
-At a higher state a modular design achive the same interchangablillity over the design space.
+The point of designing with modular development is to enforce information hiding which in this case mainly makes the development independent of the specific development team and enables code reuse.
+At a higher state a modular design achieve the same interchangability over the design space.

 ## Object Orientation
-Object orientation is primarily a design paradigm unlike Imperative,procedural,functional and declartive programming which focuses on how you code.
-One can use any number of programming paradigms to implement the objectorieted design.
+Object orientation is primarily a design paradigm unlike Imperative,procedural,functional and declarative programming which focuses on how you code.
+One can use any number of programming paradigms to implement the object-oriented design.

-An object is the representation of a thing or concept, that encapsulates both data and the actions perfomed on it.
-A key concept of an object is that it interactact with the world through message passing of its parameters.
+An object is the representation of a thing or concept, that encapsulates both data and the actions performed on it.
+A key concept of an object is that it interacts with the world through message passing of its parameters.

-An object is charachterised by a number of operations and a state which remembers the effect of these operations.
+An object is characterised by a number of operations and a state which remembers the effect of these operations.

 An object oriented model is comprised of a number of objects which are clearly delimited parts of the system.
 Objects also carry any association to other obejcts in their states.
 These relationships are categorised as either static or dynamic.
 Two objects with static relationships are associated but have no direct comunication that is they know of echother but to not pass messages between eachother.
 A dynamic object relationship on the other hand imples two or more objects that actually comunicae whith one and onther

 An object can be composed of other object, such can be achived either through **composition** in the way that a person is composed by its parts head, arms, legs and body to give an example.
-Key conepts in achiving these relationships are the relationships:
+Key concepts in achiving these relationships are the relationships:
 * The concept of Information Hiding
 * The concept of Encapsulation
 * The concept of message passing